1.2 About Software Tools

 In the years since the first edition of this book, two other free and powerful analytics software platforms have also emerged: R and Python.
 These software products are now also included in this book.
 The text also occasionally refers to the use of spreadsheet software, such as Microsoft Excel.
 However, the book’s use of spreadsheets is primarily limited to data examination and basic preparation tasks.
 The inclusion of all of these tools is intended to help you see and experience a broad set of software options that can help you analyze data.
 It is important to keep in mind that this book does not attempt to teach all of the capabilities of any of these software packages.
 They’re just good, widely available, and freely accessible tools that you can use to get started in data mining and analytics.
 Individual instructors may choose to include or exclude any of these software products from their own courses, and the book has been designed to allow for customization to include or exclude any of the software product sections.
 If you use the book with all three software sections included in every chapter, you will notice some redundancy.
 This is intentional to ensure that regardless of how you mix and match software tools with the book’s content, the examples and instructions are consistent and cohesive.

-All examples used in this book will be illustrated in a Microsoft Windows environment.
+The examples provided in this book are primarily illustrated in a Microsoft Windows environment.
 With some slight variation in user interface, you can complete all examples and exercises by running any of the software products on Macintosh or Linux systems as well.
-In the case of R and Python, we will use in-browser versions of software tools to write and execute code.
-For R, this text will use an in-browser version of RStudio, provided by the company Posit.
-For Python, the book will use Jupyter Notebook provided by Google Colab.
-If you are using AI Studio, the software will need to be downloaded and installed on your local computer.
-It is recommended that you set up and configure the relevant software packages on your computer now so that you can work along with the examples in the book if you would like.
+In the case of R and Python, we use in-browser versions of software tools to write and execute code.
+For R, this text uses an in-browser version of RStudio, provided by the company Posit.
+For Python, the book uses Jupyter Notebook provided by Google Colab.
+When using RapidMiner/AI Studio, the software must be downloaded and installed on your local computer.
+It is recommended that you set up and configure the software on your computer now so that you can work along with the examples in the book if you would like.

 -